lorenzodeinegri/ConsegnaProgettoTecnologieWeb/README.md

 # TecArt

-Website developed as a project for the Web Technologies university course.
+Website developed as a project for the Web Technologies course at University.